xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/EnvironmentSetup/README.md

 ![Create DSVM](images/img16.PNG)

-4. Select *Data Science Virtual Machine for Linux (Ubuntu)
+4. Select *Data Science Virtual Machine for Linux (Ubuntu)*

+5. Configure DSVM:
+  - Use password rather than SSH key for authentication
+  - Use *Standard SSD*
+  - Create a new resource group
+  - Use *D4s_V3* or similar for the VM type
+  - Leave all other parameters at default values

 ## Create Custom Vision Service Project